ps2string/quickshell-chromeos-taskbar/README.md

 - `open` opens the launcher (`qs -p ~/.config/quickshell ipc call launcher open`)
 - `toggle` opens/closes the launcher (`qs -p ~/.config/quickshell ipc call launcher toggle`)
 - `close` closes the launcher (`qs -p ~/.config/quickshell ipc call launcher close`)

+## Known Bugs:
+- Clicking on running apps doesn't open the specific app
+- Icons on running apps doesn't show what app is it (therefore unable to pin it without causing another bug)
+- Pinning on running apps (that uses its title as the icon) are discouraged cause you can't remove it once you've pinned it (unless you just delete its entry inside `~/.config/quickshell/pins.json`)

 ## Previews
 ---